How To Participate:

 The conference is organized by Australia-Japan Foundation (AJF), Australia's oldest cultural council supporting people-to-people links underpinning this key bilateral and regional relationship.

 The conference will underpin the need and importance of collaboration and cooperation by individuals from a wide range of professional backgrounds.
 Materials Oceania will bring together a multidisciplinary group of scientists and engineers from all over the world to present latest findings and to exchange their ideas.
 This in turn paves the way for further discoveries, which most often happen where disciplines and specialists meet and congregate.
 In fact the development of materials was, is and will be fundamental for all technological applications, and in the entire field of applied science targeting the improvement of quality of life for humanity.
 At the end of the conference, we hope that attendees will feel they have generated the most up-to-date information available.

-We hope that you will join us for a symphony of outstanding science, and to also take a little extra time to enjoy the spectacular and unique beauty of Brisbane City.
+We hope that you will join us for a symphony of outstanding science, and to also take a little extra time to enjoy the spectacular and unique beauty of Nagoya.

 Md Shahriar A. Hossain

 Associate Professor/ School of Mechanical and Mining Engineering/ EAIT Faculty and Affiliated with Australian Institute for Bioengineering and Nanotechnology, The University of Queensland, Brisbane Qld Australia

 A majority of the scientific or engineering problems which are being faced currently are due to limitations in the availability of materials, and because of a lack of basic knowledge of how the existing materials can be utilised.
 This lead all experts within the fields of metallurgy, ceramics, solid-state physics, and chemistry to think big about the problem, and thus the study of materials science was made an important priority which can surely pave the way clear for the technology to develop.